 - Max 5 overs per bowler.
 Coaches are to ensure that all team members bowl the same number of overs during the season - on an equivalent availability basis.
-No bowler may bowl a 4th over until ALL others have bowled 3 - 5 overs bowled at the same end to speed up the innings.
-No bowler can bowl successive overs. - Overs to be a maximum of 6 balls except the last over which must be 6 legitimate deliveries.
+NEW No bowler may bowl a 4th over until ALL others have bowled 3. - 5 overs bowled at the same end to speed up the innings.
+No bowler can bowl successive overs.